Skip to main content

 Guide generated from official sources when available.
 Always confirm requirements on the authority’s official site.

-It assists in processing requests for immigration benefits by providing necessary information to various government agencies, as described in the [U.S. Family Immigration Overview](/en/united-states/guides/us-family-immigration-overview) guide.
-For related guidance, see the B-1 Business Visitor Guide page.
+Form I-566 plays a crucial role in processing requests for immigration benefits by supplying necessary information to various government agencies, as detailed in the [U.S. Employment Immigration Overview](/en/united-states/guides/us-employment-immigration-overview) guide.

 Quick answers